gdwnldsKSC/es40/README.md

 Run Build solution

-Move compiled SDL.lib and SDLmain.lib to C:\Program Files\SDL\lib\ from target outdir.
+Move compiled SDL.lib and SDLmain.lib to C:\Program Files\SDL\lib\Debug X64 from
+target outdir.
 You may need to create this directory.
+For Release builds of SDL place in C:\Program Files\SDL\lib\Release X64

 SDL.dll will be required to be placed with the compiled es40 application, for debug x64 build it would be placed similar to this location: es40\src\VS2022\x64\Debug